Tim Campbell (businessman): Post-Apprentice

 After his victory, Campbell joined Sugar's company Amstrad on a £100,000 salary.
 He became Project Director of Amstrad's new Health & Beauty division.
 In autumn 2006, Campbell held a series of one-to-one advice sessions for budding entrepreneurs organised by the British Library's Business & Intellectual Property Centre.

 In January 2007, he made a guest appearance in the special edition programme Comic Relief Does The Apprentice, in order to raise money for Comic Relief.
 He joined the contestants after actor Rupert Everett left the show early.

 Campbell was kept on at Amstrad after the end of his original 12-month contract, but in March 2007, after two years at the company, he left to set up a perfume business but this was later abandoned.
 Lord Sugar said Campbell had been a "great asset".
 Campbell met public affairs consultant Richard Morris (who later founded the Heropreneurs charity) and together they co-founded Bright Ideas Trust.
 The pair were later joined by Paul Humphries.

 In July 2007 Campbell became a Social Enterprise Ambassador as part of a British Government initiative that aims to apply modern business solutions to social and environmental problems.
 The programme is led by the Social Enterprise Coalition and supported by the Office of the Third Sector, a Government department responsible for charities, co-operatives, voluntary and community groups.

 It was announced in the 2012 New Years Honours List that Campbell was to be made a Member of the Most Excellent Order of the British Empire (MBE) for Services to Enterprise Culture.

 Since February 2012, Campbell has been a member of Estate Office Property Consultants, a boutique London property investment and development agency, where he focuses on investments and acquisitions for High Net Worth Individuals and organisations seeking prime property opportunities.

-In 2016, Campbell co-founded Marketing Runners Ltd with Derin Cag, a bespoke digital marketing agency in London, where their clients to date include Wilfred Emmanuel-Jones.
+In 2016, Campbell co-founded Marketing Runners Ltd with Derin Cag, a digital marketing agency in London, whose clients include Wilfred Emmanuel-Jones.